 - Smoked paprika and olive oil, to garnish (optional)

-- Place your oven rack at its highest level, leaving enough room for the eggplants to fit.
+- Place your oven rack on its highest level, leaving enough room for the eggplants to fit.

 - Line a baking sheet with aluminum foil to place your eggplants on.

-- Broil on “High” until the skin becomes wrinkly, crispy and slightly charred, approx. 20-25 minutes.
+- Broil on “High” until the skin becomes wrinkly, crispy and charred, approx. 25-30 minutes for each side.

 - Remove, turn the eggplants on the other side, and repeat.